Learning Home Catalog Composer

 (1+2i323)=1+2i30231. \begin{pmatrix} \frac{1+2i}{3}\\[2mm] -\frac{2}{3} \end{pmatrix} = \frac{1+2i}{3}\,\vert 0\rangle - \frac{2}{3}\,\vert 1\rangle.

-The first two examples, 0\vert 0\rangle and 1,\vert 1\rangle, illustrate that standard basis elements are valid quantum state vectors: their entries are complex numbers (where the imaginary part of these numbers happens to be 00) and computing the sum of the absolute values squared of the entries yields
+The first two examples, 0\vert 0\rangle and 1,\vert 1\rangle, illustrate that standard basis elements are valid quantum state vectors: their entries are complex numbers, where the imaginary part of these numbers all happens to be 0,0, and computing the sum of the absolute values squared of the entries yields

 12+02=1and02+12=1, \vert 1\vert^2 + \vert 0\vert^2 = 1 \quad\text{and}\quad \vert 0\vert^2 + \vert 1\vert^2 = 1,

 as required.
-Similar to the classical setting, we associate the quantum state vectors 0\vert 0\rangle and 1\vert 1\rangle with a qubit being in the classical state 00 or 1,1, respectively, with certainty.
+Similar to the classical setting, we associate the quantum state vectors 0\vert 0\rangle and 1\vert 1\rangle with a qubit being in the classical state 00 and 1,1, respectively.

 For the other two examples, we again have complex number entries, and computing the sum of the absolute value squared of the entries yields